libp2p/specs/multistream-2.0/spec.md

 Why: This allows us to:

-1. Try protocols and fall back on others (we can also use `multistream/choose` for this).
+1. Try protocols and fall back on others (we can also use `speculative-stream` for this).
 2. More importantly, it allows us to speak a bunch of protocols before setting up a stream multiplexer.
-Specifically, we can use this for `multistream/hello` to send a hello as early as possible.
+Specifically, we can use this for `multistream/advertise` to send an advertisement as early as possible.

 ## Upgrade Path